Cherub and Baby Angel Tattoo Designs and Meanings

 - Cherubs are associated with music and are often designed with musical instruments or musical notes.

 - Some portray an adult angel watching over the baby angels.
-It is said that we all have a guardian angel that watches over us, and this is the definition of a cherub, as one of the many task of the cherub was to watch over the believers.
+It is said that we all have a guardian angel that watches over us, and this is the definition of a cherub, as one of the many tasks of the cherub was to watch over the believers.

 If you're like me, you believe in the powers of angels.
 You can't go wrong with such a tattoo, especially when it represents protection for your children.